cswaroop/automate-with-phel/bb-web/README.md

 ```
 php -S localhost:8000
 ```
-Then, in the adress bar of your browser, type:
+Then, in the address bar of your browser, type:
 ```
 http://localhost:8000
 ```